aghayev-3/Arch/installation_guide/installation_guide.md

     * Compatibility: The wheel group is still around for compatibility with older systems.

 ## Install Basic Packages
-* `pacman -S base-devel dosfstools grub efibootmgr lvm2 mtools nano networkmanager openssh` will install most of the packages you need
+* `pacman -S base-devel dosfstools grub efibootmgr lvm2 mtools nano networkmanager openssh sudo` will install most of the packages you need
 * `pacman` is the installation tool for Arch Linux and other Arch-based distributions :)

 ## Install the Linux kernel and firmware